Herguan University

-Herguan University was a private, unaccredited, university and alleged visa mill in Sunnyvale, California operated by Dr. Ying Qiu Wang.
+Herguan University was a private, unaccredited, university and alleged visa mill in Sunnyvale, California operated by Ying Qiu Wang.
 As of 2019, its domain names herguanuniversity.edu and herguanuniversity.org appear to be abandoned.

-Dr. Ying Qiu Wang also founded the University of East-West Medicine (UEWM), which according to its website was founded in 1997 and operates where Herguan University was located.
+Ying Qiu Wang also founded the University of East-West Medicine (UEWM), which according to its website was founded in 1997 and operates where Herguan University was located.